Engwe X26 Review – 1,200-Watt Fat E-Bike

 Portability

-Even though the bike is foldable, it’s not easily portable.
-The bike is really heavy and you don’t want to lift it.
+Even though all bike models of the series are foldable, they are not easily portable.
+The bikes are really heavy and you don’t want to lift them.

 Also, you need a very big car to be able to fit the folded bike into the trunk.